apathetic-tools/snippets/docs/astro-starlight/icons-by-category/README.md

 > [!NOTE]
 > These icons **won’t automatically work** with built-in Starlight components.
 Use them in your own components or the alternative [Icon component](https://www.astroicon.dev/guides/components).

+> [!TIP]
-- 🔄 You *can* override Starlight components to replace built-in icons with your custom icons using [component overrides](https://starlight.astro.build/guides/overriding-components/).
+> You *can* override Starlight components to replace built-in icons with your custom icons using [component overrides](https://starlight.astro.build/guides/overriding-components/).

 ### 📦 Starlight Markdown Blocks integration

-The [Starlight Markdown Blocks](https://delucis.github.io/starlight-markdown-blocks/) integration overrides the starlight Aside component and changed it to allow:
+The [Starlight Markdown Blocks](https://delucis.github.io/starlight-markdown-blocks/) integration overrides the starlight Aside component and changes it to allow:

 - 🏠 Use local custom icons
 - 🛠️ Use any Icon component including alternatives